Y0Coss/docs-fork/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 Use the following parameters:

-- ip : the IP block you want to slice, in CIDR notation.
+- ip: the IP block you want to slice, in CIDR notation.

-To merge back a block into a parent block, use this API call :
+To merge back a block into a parent block, use this API call:

 > [!api]
 >